Tetsuo Saito

-Tetsuo Saito (斉藤 鉄夫, Saitō Tetsuo) is a Japanese politician who serves as chief representative of the Komeito since 2024.
+Tetsuo Saito (斉藤 鉄夫, Saitō Tetsuo) is a Japanese politician who served as chief representative of the Komeito from 2024 to 2026.
 He served as Minister of Land, Infrastructure, Transport and Tourism from 2021 to 2024 and Minister of the Environment from 2008 to 2009.

 Born in Shimane Prefecture, he was educated at the Tokyo Institute of Technology and worked as an engineer before entering politics.
 He was elected to serve as chief representative of the Komeito to succeed Keiichi Ishii, who was defeated in the 2024 election.